MEET BOB RAUBER

 Radar Meteorology: A First Course

-This comprehensive introduction to radar meteorology offers an overview of the quantities essential to radar meteorology including the radar reflectivity factor, and Doppler, dual-polarization, and multi-wavelength radar variables.
-We highlight wind retrieval from single and multiple Doppler radars, precipitation estimation and hydrometeorological applications, with chapters dedicated to interpretation of radar data from warm season mid-latitude severe weather, winter storms, tropical cyclones and more.
+This comprehensive introduction to radar meteorology offers an overview of the quantities essential to radar meteorology including the radar reflectivity factor, and Doppler, dual-polarization, and multi-wavelength radar variables, wind retrieval from single and multiple Doppler radars, precipitation estimation and hydrometeorological applications, warm season mid-latitude severe weather, winter storms, tropical cyclones and more.

+As of November 2023 I will hold the position of Emeritus (retired) Professor.
 Below is a summary of my activities at the University of Illinois.
-If these match your research interests, I would like to hear from you.
 For more details about my activities, follow the links above, which summarize my publications, research projects, teaching, and field experience.

 Field campaigns I have been involved with in the 21st century include the Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms (IMPACTS, 2020-2022), the Cloud, Aerosol and Monsoon Processes Philippines Experiment (CAMP2EX, 2019), the Southern Ocean Clouds, Radiation, Aerosol Transport Experimental Study (SOCRATES), which took place over the Southern Ocean in the winter of 2017-18, the Seeded and Natural Orographic Wintertime Clouds: The Idaho Experiment (SNOWIE), which took place in the Payette Mountains of Idaho in the winter of 2016-17, the Plains Elevated Convection at Night (PECAN) experiment, which took place on the high plains of the U.S. in the summer of 2015, the Profiling of Winter Storms (PLOWS) experiment, which took place across the midwestern United States in the winters of 2008-09 and 2009-10, the Rain in Cumulus over the Ocean study (RICO), which was conducted in Antigua and Barbuda, two Caribbean islands in late 2004, and 2005, and the Bow Echo and Mesoscale Convective Vortex Experiment (BAMEX), which was held in the central United States in late Spring of 2003.